MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

    :::image type="content" source="media/data-manager-configure-edit-queries.png" alt-text="Edit queries dialog":::

 1. You can also transform your data.
 Select an entity to edit or transform.
 Use the options in the Power Query window to apply transformations.
 Each transformation is listed under **Applied steps**.
-Power Query provides numerous pre-built transformation options.
-For more information, see [Power Query Transformations](/power-query/power-query-what-is-power-query#transformations).
+Power Query provides numerous [pre-built transformation](/power-query/power-query-what-is-power-query#transformations) options.

    We recommend you use the following transformations: